vendittimartin/Biblioflash/README.md

 # Biblioflash 🚀

 Development of a desktop application for the management of library loans in which the openlibrary api is consumed to register books.
-It was developed under the application of good programming practices and under the use of design patterns.
+It was developed under the use of design patterns.

 Final project of the programming workshop subject.